21 Best Mobile Security Tools 2026: MAST, Pentesting & Runtime Protection

 How Has the Mobile Security Market Changed?

-The mobile security market shifted dramatically between 2024 and 2026, driven by new OWASP standards, stricter privacy regulations, and the move toward DevSecOps integration.
+The mobile security market changed a lot between 2024 and 2026, driven by new OWASP standards, stricter privacy regulations, and the move toward DevSecOps integration.

 - Everything is cross-platform now.
 Nearly every tool supports both iOS and Android.
 The days of picking a single-platform specialist are mostly over.